Alphabetic

 Full alphabet titled as Alphabetic.

 Alphabetic or alphabetize describes a listing, sort, or order that is done alphabetically.
 An ascending alphabetic sort orders text by the first letter of the first word, with 'A' first and 'Z' last.
-(Other special characters, such as an underscore, are usually ordered to precede 'A.') In the example below, a list of number names sorted in ascending alphabetical order.
+(Other special characters, such as an underscore, are usually ordered to precede 'A.') The example below shows a list of number names sorted in ascending alphabetical order.

 Example of an ascending alphabetic sort